 Because of these grants, over 110,000 miles of broadband infrastructure have been added or improved, and high-speed connection has been made available to about 20,000 community institutions.
-These projects have also delivered about 16 million hours of technology training to more than 4 million users.
+These projects have also delivered about 16 million hours of technology training to more than four million users.

 In part as a result of the Recovery Act and related policies, broadband access has risen substantially in recent years.
-Chapter 5 discusses broadband development in more depth.